 There are many natural ways to quit smoking that are effective and proven to be safe.
 In fact, most former smokers quit without help from a prescription or over-the-counter nicotine or pharmaceutical product.

-While it’s important to have the help and support of family and close friends, being able to rely on someone who specializes in the problems and challenges that come with trying to quit smoking presents real and verifiable advantages.
+While it’s important to have the help and support of family and close friends, being able to rely on someone who specializes in the problems and challenges that come with trying to stop smoking presents real and verifiable advantages.

 Nicotine withdrawal is a real physical problem that difficult and stressful for the majority of smokers who try to quit.
 It’s responsible for relapses, stalling, and complete failure of many stop smoking programs.
 Symptoms may take as long as three months to subside.
 Low energy and irritability are common and may be worst between two and three days after the last exposure to nicotine.

 While symptoms of depression including feeling down or experiencing a sense of hopelessness are common, they usually dissipate over time and are gone within two weeks of quitting.
 Many people who attempt to quit smoking find the mental struggles most challenging and difficult to work through.
-These complicated symptoms cause many people who want to quit smoking to give up.
-For this reason, a combination of mental and physical support throughout a proven quit smoking program is most effective.
+These complicated symptoms cause many people who want to stop smoking to give up.
+For this reason, a combination of mental and physical support throughout a proven smoking quitting program is most effective.